2020 Iowa Hawkeyes football team: Wisconsin

 Iowa won at home over Wisconsin for the first time since 2008 to recapture the bull.
 After a slow start on the snow-covered field in the first half, the Hawkeyes put up three touchdowns in the second, and were able to stop the Badgers on several fourth down attempts.

 Michigan

 Iowa was looking to avenge a loss in Ann Arbor from previous season, but it was announced on December 15 the game was canceled due to COVID-19 issues within the Wolverines program.
-Michigan hasn't won at Kinnick Stadium since 2005.

-vs. Missouri (Music City Bowl)
+Vs. Missouri (Music City Bowl)

 Due to a COVID-19 outbreak within the Tigers' football program, the Music City Bowl was canceled, ending the season for both the Hawkeyes and the Tigers.

 Had the game been played, it would have been the first meeting between Iowa and Missouri in a decade.
 If Iowa had won the game, it would have given Kirk Ferentz his 10th bowl win, which would have tied Joe Paterno for first all-time in Big 10 history.